 Although it is not a requirement, we highly recommend that you complete Legislation first, as this will provide the bigger picture for you and a solid foundation from which to build for Rules Part 1 and Rules Part 2.

-Online registrations for the first semester have closed
+Online registrations for the second semester have closed